XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

 These are just some of the ways we could write clean up code, mostly without the user requiring knowledge of how to properly clean up.
 Most of these techniques assume the abstraction has already been written.
 If you need to make those abstractions yourself and the clean up code has bugs, at least the bug is centralized.

 ## Conclusion
 So how do we reason about exceptions?
-It just really boils down into writing code with what we want it to do, and not the exact how, which is basically every abstraction ever.
+It just really boils down into writing code with the intent of what we want it to do, and not the exact how, which is basically every abstraction ever.
 It is done by simplifying our functions.
 By caring only about whether our function fails or not rather than concerning if any individual operations can fail.
 By making sure the clean up code works regardless of how we exit the function.
 And lastly, just approaching the code with a different mind set where what the function achieves is more of the focus then the ways of exiting the function.